-project - Project data onto lines or great circles, generate tracks, or translate coordinates
+Project data onto lines or great circles, or generate tracks

 Note: No space is allowed between the option flag and the associated arguments.